 - Following documentation on hardening WordPress

 The great thing about Gravity Forms is that it offers several security features out of the box.
-These include automatic (and background) updates, user permissions, anti-spam protection, and required login.
-In addition to this, there are also specific features for file upload security.
+These include automatic (and background) updates, user permissions, anti-spam protection and captchas, and required login.
+Gravity Forms issues specific documentation on how to use its APIs to protect, validate, or sanitize input/output data in HTML, URLs, HTTP headers, and when working within the file system.
+In addition to this, there are also specific features for file upload security and surrounding XSS (Cross Site Scripting) to allow validation across multiple sites.

 Be sure to check out the Gravity Forms Security Best Practices document for details on how to adjust these features.